lapis2002/gh-archive-data-pipeline/README.md

 ## Design Considerations
 ### Limitation of PyFlink
 Initially, I implemented PyFlink to manage the data stream.
 However, challenges arose as the data stream encountered errors during the deserialization of Avro Kafka messages (as below).
 Furthermore, PyFlink lacked the necessary support for sinking the processed data directly into a Delta Lake table.
-As a result, I opted for the more compatible and feature-rich Spark for our data streaming needs.
+As a result, I opted for Structured Streaming Spark for data streaming needs.

 ![image](https://github.com/lapis2002/gh-archive-data-pipeline/assets/47402970/585fde85-7a90-476b-a92c-d2ced79f2773)